 Our smile is an important part of our appearance.
 When you’re talking with others, they notice your teeth.
 Is your smile in need of a makeover?
-At Implant Dentistry of Florida, Dr. Brown and our entire team use the latest techniques in cosmetic dentistry to give our patients a perfect smile with a smile makeover.
+At Implant Dentistry of Florida, our entire team uses the latest techniques in cosmetic dentistry to give our patients a perfect smile with a smile makeover.

 What Is A Smile Makeover?

 A smile makeover, sometimes known as full-mouth reconstruction, involves a variety of cosmetic dentistry procedures — everything from placing composite fillings to dental implants to porcelain veneers — to truly “makeover” a person’s smile.
-Each patient’s situation is unique, at Implant Dentistry of Florida, Dr. Brown plans your makeover around your particular needs.
+Each patient’s situation is unique, at Implant Dentistry of Florida, Our Doctors plan your makeover around your particular needs.

-What To Expect For Your Smile Makeover With Dr. Brown
+What To Expect For Your Smile Makeover With Our Doctors

 What Can A Smile Makeover Achieve?

 Our smile makeovers aren’t a stock set of treatments.
-A big part of every smile makeover with Dr. Brown is first finding what you like and don’t like about your smile.
+A big part of every smile makeover with our doctors is first finding what you like and don’t like about your smile.
 These are areas we will address with your smile makeover planning:

 - Alignment and spacing — A smile makeover doesn’t address serious alignment issues that would require orthodontic treatment.
 But we do target problems such as slightly crooked teeth, gaps between teeth, and misshapen teeth.
 Porcelain veneers can do an amazing job masking these problems.

 - Missing teeth — Replacing missing teeth doesn’t qualify as truly “cosmetic,” but this is surely a part of a cosmetic upgrade for your smile.
 If you’re missing a tooth or two, our team believes dental implants are far and away the best replacement option.
 Just look at the name of our practice!
 If you are missing a series of teeth a bridge, or even a partial denture, can be used.